Mahmoud-Ghannam/learning-journal/Lab: 01b.md

 <p>You can use them through perseverance and effort in what you want to develop</p>

 always remember when faced with:
-*challenges remember to be embraced.
+*challenges remember to be embraced.1
 *Criticism remembers to learn from it.
 *Success with others remember to be inspiered by them.